andypaul65/RatRace2025/RatRace2025/docs/design/overview.md

 ## Getting Started

 ### For Business Users
-Start with the [BDD Use Cases](./bdd-use-cases.md) to understand what scenarios the platform currently supports.
+Start with the [BDD Use Cases](./BDD/bdd-use-cases.md) to understand what scenarios the platform currently supports.

 ### For Developers
 Continue with the [Architecture](./architecture.md) document for technical implementation details.

 ### For UI Developers
 See the [UI Integration](./ui-integration.md) guide for visualization capabilities.

+## Development Guidelines

+For developers contributing to the project, follow these mandatory guidelines:

+- [Backend Architecture](../guidelines/backend-architecture.md) - Development workflow and pre-commit requirements
+- [Coding Standards](../guidelines/backend-coding-standards.md) - Code quality and documentation maintenance
+- [Testing Guidelines](../guidelines/backend-testing-guidelines.md) - Unit, integration, and BDD testing requirements
+- [Framework Patterns](../guidelines/backend-framework-patterns.md) - Design patterns and extension mechanisms

+**All development must follow the [Mandatory Pre-Commit Checklist](../guidelines/backend-coding-standards.md#mandatory-pre-commit-checklist) before any commits.**

 ## Next Steps